rtzbyte/pms-api/source/index.html.md

 To start, you'll have the following development environments:

-- a test xxx.switch.cm account (to simulate a real property)
+- a test pms (to simulate a real property)
-- a test booking.com account (to simulate your inventory on an OTA)
+- a test booking.com account (to simulate inventory on an OTA)
+- a test MySQL database (to view raw data in real-time)
+- authentication keys to a sandbox

 > To authorize, use this code: